HilaryKoerner/SQL-Employee-Demographic-Analysis/README.md

 # sql_challenge

-Data Engineering: I used QDBD to design, link, and create my table.
+Data Engineering: I used QDBD to design, link, and create my tables.
 I then imported them into SQL.
 In SQL I made adjustments to the code from QDBD before importing my cvs files to create the tables.

 Data Analysis: Once the cvs files were imported, I joined various tables to analyse the data.